 Earn with Free Spirit credit cards

-In partnership with Bank of America, Free Spirit offers two credit cards that allow Free Spirit members to earn additional points:
+In partnership with Bank of America, Spirit Airlines offers two credit cards that allow Free Spirit members to earn additional points:

 - Free Spirit® Travel More World Elite Mastercard®*.
 Cardmembers earn 3X points on all eligible Spirit Airlines purchases, 2X points on eligible dining and grocery store purchases and 1X points on all other purchases.

 Free Spirit members can earn additional points at a number of travel and online retail partners.
 If you’re looking to rent a car, book a cruise, originate a mortgage or shop online, you can check out Free Spirit’s full list of partners for additional points-earning opportunities.

 - Car rental partners: Earn Free Spirit points for rental car bookings with Avis, Budget, Dollar, Hertz, Payless and Thrifty.

 - Free Spirit Cruises: Earn up to 10,000 Free Spirit points for booking through Spirit Cruises.

 - Free Spirit Dining: Receive 500 bonus points when you sign up for Free Spirit Dining and dine within 30 days.

 - Free Spirit Online Mall: Earn Free Spirit points for shopping at various brands through Spirit’s shopping portal.